 The rehearsal dinner usually occurs the day before your wedding, once your closest friends and family who will play an important role in your nuptials have finished rehearsing their contributions to the ceremony.
-It’s a fun and a relaxed great way to give them a taste of what’s coming the following day and give them a warm welcome to the official kickstart of your wedding weekend!
+It’s a fun and a relaxed way to give them a taste of what’s coming the following day.
+Also, give them a warm welcome to the official kickstart of your wedding weekend!

 As a bride, wearing your hair up in an elegant chignon is a matter of personal style and wedding theme.
-Perhaps you want to wear your hair up for practical reasons, i.e. dancing the night away with your soon to be husband, but if your wedding is taking place in the summer in a beautiful garden, you might want a messy updo with lots of texture or let your hair blow with the wind in flowy waves.
-The perfect bridal hair for you is a combination of your fabulous personal style, your wedding dress, your theme, and a dash of trends.
+Perhaps you want to wear your hair up for practical reasons.
+For instance, dancing the night away with your soon to be husband.
+However, if your wedding is taking place in the summer in a beautiful garden, you might want a messy updo.
+Lots of texture will let your hair blow with the wind in flowy waves.
+The perfect bridal hair for you is a combination of your personal style, wedding dress, theme, and a dash of trends.

 GROOM’S WEDDING ATTIRE

-As previously mentioned at the beginning of this guide, the theme, time, and place of your wedding set the tone for pretty much everything including what the groom, groomsmen, and male attendees will be wearing.
+As previously mentioned, the theme, time, and place of your wedding set the tone for pretty much everything.
+For example, what the groom, groomsmen, and male attendees will be wearing.
 The groom can usually start planning his outfit 2-3 months prior to the wedding.
-He’ll have four traditional options to select from, although if neither of this represents his style, he can always mix it up.
+He’ll have four traditional options to select from.
+Although if neither of this represents his style, he can always mix it up.